antvis/G6/examples/net/circular/index.en.md

 - Example 1 : Basic Circular Layout, the nodes are placed on the circle clockwise in the data order.
 - Example 2 : The nodes are placed on the circle clockwise according to their degrees.
 - Example 3 : Spiral layout.
-- Example 4 : Devide the nodes into several divisions on the circle.
+- Example 4 : Divide the nodes into several divisions on the circle.
 - Example 5 : Translate the parameters in dynamic.